JuliaMath/Polynomials.jl/docs/src/extending.md

 As always, if the default implementation does not work or there are more efficient ways of implementing, feel free to overwrite functions from `common.jl` for your type.

 The general idea is the container type should provide the vector operations of polynomial addition, subtraction, and scalar multiplication.
-The latter is generically implemented through a `map(f,p)` method.
-The second example illustrates, though it isn't expected that container types will need being defined by users of this package.
+The latter is generically implemented through a `map(f, p)` method.
+The second example illustrates, though it isn't expected, that container types will need being defined by users of this package.

 The basis type directs dispatch for other operations and allows definitions for `one` and `variable`.
 An `evalpoly` method may be defined for a given basis type, though specializations based on the container may be desirable.